-The 10 products we'll never stop buying at Costco
+The top 10 food and grocery items we'll never stop buying at Costco

 4. Cheese

 The uninitiated will be amazed by Costco’s surprisingly extensive selection of top-quality, upmarket cheeses.
-While their Kirkland Signature Reggiano (around $9 a pound) is a staple in our kitchens (Cacio e pepe!
-Eggplant and chicken parmesan! we highly recommend the Cave-Aged Cheddar from Vermont’s renowned Cellars at Jasper Hill ($8.99 per pound; select Costcos) or the wonderfully tangy Humboldt Fog from California’s Cypress Grove (around $16 for a wheel at select Costcos), especially if you’re having guests over.
-(Then again, if you’re a cheese-wheel-for-dinner type, that’s cool too.)
+While their Kirkland Signature Reggiano (around $9 a pound) is a staple in our kitchen (for amazing cacio e pepe and eggplant and chicken parmesan!) we highly recommend the cave-aged cheddar from Vermont’s renowned Cellars at Jasper Hill (it's available for about $8.99 per pound at select Costcos) or the wonderfully tangy Humboldt Fog from California’s Cypress Grove (around $16 for a wheel at select Costcos).
+These big portions are especially great if you’re having guests over.
+Then again, if you’re a cheesewheel-for-dinner type, that’s cool too.

 5. Pure vanilla extract

 Bake a lot?
 Costco’s Kirkland Signature pure vanilla extract is an excellent find.
-The 16-ounce bottle, which will last you a very long time, is priced at $25 at our local Costco (compared to $12 for 4 fluid ounces at Trader Joe’s!).
+The 16-ounce bottle, which will last you a very long time, is priced at $25 at our local Costco (compared to $12 for 4 fluid ounces at Trader Joe’s).

 6. Chocolate chip cookies

 Tate’s Chocolate Chip Cookies, from Southampton, New York, are the most addictive store-bought chocolate chip cookies we’ve ever had.
 Thin, crispy, and buttery, they actually compete with our favorite homemade chocolate chip cookie recipe.
 Yes, really.
-When we found out that our local Costco sells them for about $10 for 21 ounces we did an extended happy dance.
-(Bonus: Also available in a gluten-free version.)
+When we found out that our local Costco sells them for about $10 we did an extended happy dance.
+(Bonus: They're also available in a gluten-free version.)

 7. Eggs

-If your family flies through eggs like our families do — for breakfast, breakfast-for-dinner, in power bowls, or for baking — the two-dozen pack of eggs at Costco is a great deal.
-Kirkland’s Certified Humane, Cage-Free, Grade A Large eggs clock in at $3.59 for 24 eggs at our local warehouse, while the organic version — Certified Humane, Grade AA, Large — will set you back a mere $6.
+If your big family flies through eggs — for breakfast, breakfast-for-dinner, in power bowls, or for baking — the two-dozen pack of eggs at Costco is a great deal.
+Kirkland’s Certified Humane, Cage-Free, Grade A Large eggs clock in at $3.59 for 24 eggs, while the organic version — Certified Humane, Grade AA, Large — will set you back $6, about what you'd pay for a dozen organic eggs at a regular grocery store.

 8. Frozen fruit

 Four pounds of organic frozen mango for around $8?
 Yes, please.
 We love making icy smoothies and popsicles, so this is one ingredient we definitely make room for in our freezers.
-The Kirkland Organic 3-berry blend is another winner (around $9 for 4 pounds).
+The Kirkland Organic 3-berry blend is another winner at around $9 for 4 pounds of ripe berries.

 RELATED: How to stay sane when shopping at Costco with kids